Sand Renourishment of Beach at Robert Point, Halls Head

 There have been requests for small stickers, bin stickers, and t-shirts printed with the Protect Doddis Beach logo, as designed below.

 It would be great to make these items available to our community because it would not only help to promote our cause but it would also create a sense of community belonging.
-To those that have been asking, at this time I don’t have a Donation link but I will look into it with the idea that donations would go towards these items and organising community activities for the protection and conservation of Roberts Point and Doddis Beach.
+To those that have been asking, at this time I don’t have a Donation link but I will look into it with the idea that donations would go towards these items and organising community activities for the protection and conservation of Robert Point and Doddis Beach.

-Please Spread the Word, Protect Doddis Beach
+Protect Doddis Beach

-comments or feedback.
-Also, if you have family or friends that would like to get their own copy direct, or if you have received this copy from a friend, please click here to subscribe direct to
+Feel free to share this blog post with others and forward it on or reply with any comments or feedback.
+Also, if you have family or friends that would like to join the newsletter list, or if you have received this copy from a friend, please click here to subscribe direct to our Doddis Newsletter Thankyou!

 Heartfelt Messages from our Local Community